Beginners Guide To Host A Laid Back Dinner Party

 chopped salad and fruit served on wood board.

-A little food presentation goes a long way.
+A little food presentation goes a long way and it doesn’t have to be complicated.
 Serve the food family-style and make it look extra special by presenting it in an attractive way.

 How much more effort does it take to serve a chopped salad on a wood cutting board?
 None!
 But it’s unexpected and interesting, and fresh fruit can be placed around it so no extra dish is needed for that.

-Another wood board can serve up the mini pizzas.
+Use another wood board to serve the pizzas.
 Find edible flowers in the packaged herb section of some grocery stores and sprinkle them around your food boards to elevate the presentation of this simple menu.
 Other garnishes include microgreens and fresh herbs.

 PARTY TIP: Use wooden cutting boards as serving platters for food.